NTT-Security-Japan/PyPowerAutomate/README.md

 - Respect Each Other: Treat everyone working on the project respectfully, regardless of background.

-- Promote Inclusivity: Actively promote inclusivity and welcome diverse perspectives.
+- Promote Inclusively: Actively promote inclusively and welcome diverse perspectives.

 - Maintain a Harassment-Free Environment: Avoid any behavior seen as harassment and maintain a harassment-free environment.